SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ### Text-to-PDF document

-The Syncfusion library empowers you to convert text into a PDF document, and you can achieve this using the following code example.
+The Syncfusion&reg; library empowers you to convert text into a PDF document, and you can achieve this using the following code example.

 ```csharp